 There are a few ways to find a preferred provider:

-Visit the Blue Cross Blue Shield of Massachusetts website at bluecrossma.com/findadoctor (click the orange "Go to find a doc without logging in" box, then "Select your network to continue without logging in," and chose "PPO/EPO" from the drop-down menu).
+- Visit the Blue Cross Blue Shield of Massachusetts website at bluecrossma.com/findadoctor (click the orange "Go to find a doc without logging in" box, then "Select your network to continue without logging in," and choose "PPO/EPO" from the drop-down menu).

-In order to find a BCBS participating provider outside of Massachusetts, you can seach for a worldwide provider using the BCBS National Doctor and Hospital Finder.
+In order to find a BCBS participating provider outside of Massachusetts, you can search for a worldwide provider using the BCBS National Doctor and Hospital Finder.

 Note: If a preferred provider refers you to another provider for covered services (such as a lab or specialist), make sure the referred provider participates in the BCBS Blue Care Elect Enhanced Value PPO Network in order to receive benefits at the in-network level.
 If the provider you use is not a preferred provider, you're still covered, but your benefits, in most situations, will be covered at the out-of-network level, even if you were referred by a network provider.